Skip to content

 Calculating Time Codes

 Now that our Patient Interactions have been created for the day, we can turn our attention to our Time Codes.
-Note: We'll return later in this article to submit our Patient Interaction codes to MSP.
+Note: We'll return in Part 2 of this series to submit our Patient Interaction codes to MSP.

 1. Open the recurring LFP Time appointment in your Calendar